balancer-team/rando-js/README.md

 pinto.generate() //=> "368230"
 ```

-- `rando` Default, like a compact UUIDv4.
+- `rando` Default, like a compact UUIDv4
-- `sorto` Sortable, like a compact UUIDv7.
+- `sorto` Sortable, like a compact UUIDv7
-- `locker` Over 256 bits of entropy, suitable for API keys.
+- `locker` Over 256 bits of entropy, suitable for API keys
-- `clarion` Optimal readability, suitable for non-distributed systems.
+- `clarion` Optimal readability, suitable for non-distributed systems
-- `sesame` Secure 16-character password.
+- `sesame` Secure 16-character password
-- `pinto` Numerical 6-digit pin for verification codes.
+- `pinto` Numerical 6-digit pin for verification codes

 ### Guidance for Sortable IDs